 Fixed price arbitration is available, with pricing starting from $7000.
 When you get in touch with our team, we can provide you with a quote based on your requirements.

 FairWay will guide you through the process of:

 - Engaging the other party

-- Getting agreement to arbitrate (setting the rules and process out)
+- Getting agreement to arbitrate (agreeing to FairWay administering the arbitration and setting out the rules and the process)

 - Appointing an arbitrator